Alessandro-Castelli/C-for-High-Performance-Computing/README.md

 ## Repository Contents
 - **Documentation**: Refer to the PDF document in the "Latex" folder for a thorough understanding of the discussed techniques.
 - **Source Code**: This repository does not contain source code, but it provides ideas and libraries that can be used.
-If you want to explore source code for high-performance C++, please refer to the [AdvancedProgrammingCpp-C](https://github.com/Alessandro-Castelli/AdvancedProgrammingCpp-C) repository.
+If you want to explore source code for high-performance C++ (general, not specific code), please refer to the [AdvancedProgrammingCpp-C](https://github.com/Alessandro-Castelli/AdvancedProgrammingCpp-C) repository.

 ## Abstract of the Paper
 The project focuses on advanced strategies to maximize performance in the field of C++ programming.
 Techniques such as compiler optimizations, efficient memory usage, parallelization, and more are explored.